Bro Daddy: Plot

-Things take a turn when Eesho and Anna learn about Anna's pregnancy.
+Things take a turn when Eesho and Anna learn that Anna is pregnant.
 Eesho initially enquires about abortion procedures but since Anna is against it, they finally decide to proceed.
 Now they are in a dilemma on informing their parents.
-Unexpectedly Eesho is called by John to reach Kerala at once.
-At home, he is greeted with the news of his mother's pregnancy, which baffles Eesho.
-He pushes them for abortion, but they decide to keep it.
+Unexpectedly Eesho is called by John to visit Kerala at once, and he gets scared that his father somehow got the news of his girlfriend's pregnancy.
+But at home, he is greeted with the news that his mother is pregnant, which baffles Eesho.
+He pushes them for an abortion, but they also decide to keep it.
 Eesho informs Anna as well about this news.
-She asks Eesho to tell his parents about her pregnancy along the lines "He committed the same mistake as John" and affirms that there won't be any shocks in this case.
-John also tasks Eesho with informing their pregnancy to his mother.
+She asks Eesho to inform his parents about her pregnancy as well along the lines "He committed the same mistake as John" and affirms that there won't be any shocks in this case.
+John also tasks Eesho with informing their pregnancy to his mother (Eesho's grandmother).
 John and his family arrive at his ancestral home at Kottayam for attending the baptism of his brother's child.
 Kurian and Elsy also arrive there as invitees much to the shock of Eesho, who was planning to reveal everything to John and was not expecting Kurian there.
 Anna advises Eesho to talk to her father affectionately and break the ice between them.
-But the plan fails when, Eesho accidentally spills achār on Kurian's clothes, much to the anger of Kurian.
-Meanwhile, John's mother figures out that Annamma is pregnant and welcomes them.
-After multiple failed attempts, Eesho confronts John and discloses the matter, which really shocks John and Annamma.
+But the plan fails when Eesho accidentally spills achār on Kurian's clothes, much to the anger of Kurian.
+Meanwhile, John's mother figures out that Annamma is pregnant and is supportive.
+After multiple failed attempts, Eesho finally confronts John and discloses the matter, which really shocks John and Annamma.
 John devises a plan to sort things out without revealing anything to Kurian and Elsy.
-He promises Anna that they will ask her father her hand in marriage.
+He promises Anna that they will ask her father for her hand in marriage.